 We live in a booming tech. era.
 Advancements in communication technology alone have allowed abundant access to information that didn’t exist decades past.
 There is an obvious knowledge-hungry movement in the direction of health and wellness trying to break free from our sick western culture.
-Yet with all the new information, many of us want higher quality advice as to how we can become healthy and stay healthy.
+With all the new information, we want higher-quality advice as to how we can become healthy and stay healthy.
 Keep reading..

 Not many of us are aware of the truly immense power of the human nervous system.
 Although the research has only just begun to uncover our minds’ seemingly endless capabilities, the discoveries are remarkable.
 That said, let us discuss the growing body of research on the mind's sophisticated intelligence as it pertains to our health.

 The Diathesis-stress model is popularly known to introduce the “mind-body” relationship on an international level (Pert, 2003).
 This complex theory is based upon simple cellular biology.
 It concludes that our thoughts have complete control over the chemical/hormonal reactions throughout the body.
 In modern medicine, the prolonged hormonal response of stress has clearly been recognized to negatively impact the immune system and the systemic health of one’s physiology.
 Long-term stress can express different genes in the body that would not have been otherwise expressed.
 Providing us with insight as to why some individuals exhibit certain mental health disorders and why others do not, this model shapes scientific advancement for future generations.
 (Diathesis-stress model) What is more, this model does not stand alone in its definition and interpretation of health.